php-flasher/php-flasher/docs/pages/library/sweetalert.md

 ---
 permalink: /library/sweetalert/
 title: Sweetalert
-description: Add beautiful, customizable alert messages to your web projects with SweetAlert2, a popular JavaScript library.
-Easy to install and use, SweetAlert2 is perfect for any project that wants to engage and inform users in a visually appealing way.
+description: Integrate beautiful alert messages into your web projects with SweetAlert2.
+This guide demonstrates how to use SweetAlert2 with PHPFlasher to inform users in a visually appealing way.
 handler: sweetalert
 data-controller: sweetalert
 ---